Iced Earth: Plagues of Babylon and Incorruptible (2013–2020)

-Planned thirteenth studio album, Schaffer's arrest, and lineup changes (2020–present)

 In a Facebook Live chat that took place on April 14, 2020, Schaffer confirmed that, after "a little bit of time off", Iced Earth would start working on their thirteenth studio album for a spring 2021 release.
 He stated: "Everything is a little bit up in the air right now.
 Even working on a new Iced Earth album is gonna be challenging until we see how all this plays out, because it's an international band.
 Stu's in Canada and Luke is in the U.K., so that makes it even more difficult for travel…the biggest issue now is logistics of actually getting together to do it, because we're an international band.
 If we lived in the same town or even in the same country, it would make things a lot easier.
 But we will [get around to making a new album], and there will be a time for that, no doubt.
 To say when that's gonna be, my plan was to focus on it in the back half of this year and have a release in spring of 2021.
 But the world's flipped upside down and has gotten pretty weird lately."